0xSagitario/sagitario9/README.md

 You can click the Preview link to take a look at your changes.
 --->
 Hi everyone, this will be a very short intro.
 I'm @sagitario9.
-I don't know how to code anything at all :) and only about to start begin my journey in to learning this.
-I'm interested in collaborating on or contributing to projects involving human languages; be it learning a new language or language translation.
+I have zero coding language skills:), but interested in collaborating and contributing to projects involving human languages.
-I can be reached on Discord #sagitario4992.
+I may be reached on Discord #sagitario4992.
 Looking forward to collaborating on something awesome!